-- e) If denial of boarding is necessary, the carrier will give priority for boarding to passengers in the following order: - Persons with disabilities and any accompanying attendant or service animal - 2.
-Passengers travelling under the services of the Unaccompanied Minor program. - 3.
-Passengers travelling due to death or illness of a member of the passenger's family.
+- e) If denial of boarding is necessary, the carrier will give priority for boarding to passengers in the following order: - 1.
+Passengers travelling under the services of the Unaccompanied Minor program. - 2.
+Persons with a disability and their support person or service animal - 3.
+Passengers travelling with their family - 4.
+Passengers who were previously denied boarding on the same ticket

-- 4. Passengers for whom, in the carrier's own assessment, failure to travel would cause severe hardship and or elderly passengers. - 5.
-Passengers travelling as a group including the tour conductor of the group. - 6.
-Passengers holding full fare tickets, Aurora Rewards members, itinerary with connecting flights. - 7.
+- 5. Passengers travelling due to death or illness of a member of the passenger's family - 6.
+Passengers for whom, in the carrier's own assessment, failure to travel would cause severe hardship and or elderly passengers. - 7.
+Passengers travelling as a group including the tour conductor of the group. - 8.
+Passengers holding full fare tickets, Aurora Rewards members, itinerary with connecting flights. - 9.
 All other passengers with confirmed and ticketed reservations will be accommodated in the order in which they presented themselves for check-in. - 4) Communication with passengers denial of boarding within the carrier's control and within the carrier's control but required for safety purposes - a) Carrier will communicate with passengers in accordance with the provisions of Rule 97, Communication of information cancellation, delay, tarmac delay or denial of boarding. - 5) Alternate arrangements denial of boarding within the carrier's control and within the carrier's control but required for safety purposes - a) In the case where there is a denial of boarding for situations within the carrier's control or within the carrier's control but required for safety purposes, the carrier will provide the following alternate travel arrangements free of charge to ensure that the passenger completes their itinerary as soon as feasible: